 Bradford City Football Club policy for supporters with disabilities

-Bradford City is committed to extending football and the facilities at the Coral Windows Stadium to the widest possible contingency of supporters.
+Bradford City is committed to extending football and the facilities at the Valley Parade stadium to the widest possible contingency of supporters.
 This policy sets out the Club's intentions and procedures to ensuring the needs of all supporters are met.
-Bradford City welcomes any opportunity to discuss its facilities with spectators with disabilities in order to improve the facilities it offers and the enjoyment of spectators attending the Coral Windows Stadium.
+Bradford City welcomes any opportunity to discuss its facilities with spectators with disabilities in order to improve the facilities it offers and the enjoyment of spectators attending the Valley Parade stadium.

 Definition of disability

 For the purpose of the implementation of this policy, the football club defines a spectator with a disability as being:

 An individual who is in possession of a valid Disabled Living Allowance (DLA) at an appropriate level.
 Under current provision this would include individuals who obtain the DLA mobility component at the high rate, the mid or high rate of the care element or the War Pensioners' Mobility Supplement

 An individual who receives a Personal Independence Payment (PIP) where this provision replaces DLA from 2013 onwards

 An individual with a written statement from a qualified medical practitioner that he/she suffers from a condition that reduces mobility and/or requires assistance with activities that are relevant to attending a football match

 Please note production of the Blue/Orange badge will not be considered sufficient proof of disability.
 The Club reserves the right to examine, copy and retain relevant copies of documentation that supports any individual’s claim to be considered as being disabled.

 The voluntary role of Disability Liaison Officer is carried-out by Jaimie Dorward.
 She can be contacted on her direct line 07818 515639 or by email to email@example.com .
 Jaimie regularly discusses good practice and issues with the Club’s management team including the Facilities Manager and the Chief Operating Officer.